soumojit622/talkdesk/README.md

 ## 🙏 Acknowledgements

 Thanks to the amazing teams behind **Next.js**, **Prisma**, **Neon**, **Clerk**, **Google Cloud Console**, and **Shadcn UI** for their powerful tools and resources.

+## ❤️ Special Thanks

+A special thanks to **ChatGPT** for all your support in completing this project!